ISISComputingGroup/lewis-ess/README.md

 $ export EPICS_CAS_INTF_ADDR_LIST=localhost
 ```

-Once all dependencies and requirements are satisfied, Plankon can be run using the following general format (from inside the Plaknton dirrectory:
+Once all dependencies and requirements are satisfied, Plankon can be run using the following general format (from inside the Plankton directory):

 ```
 $ python simulation.py [plankton args] [-- [adapter args]]